 For consumers battling with a lot of unsecured debts, settlement services and comprehensive debt negotiation are necessary.

 Debt Settlement is also regarded as debt resolution or debt negotiation, and it is made for individuals who can’t pay the minimum costs and/or are thinking about credit counseling or bankruptcy.
 It provides a relatively low program deposit per month and might assist people in resolving debts very quickly.
 It generally does not apply to secured debts, like an auto loans or mortgage.

 An organization that offers debt settlement usually does not try to negotiate lower interest rates for you or send any payments you make to your creditors.
 Rather, it tries to negotiate directly with your creditors to agree for less than the remaining balance of the debt.
 At that point, you make payments for the lower amount of the debt.

-If you registered in a debt settlement program, you will have to make payments per month into a special purpose account.
-Once you’ve accumulated enough in your dedicated special purpose account, the debt settlement organization gets in contact with your creditors and tries to negotiate settlements for you.
+If you registered in a debt settlement program, you will have to make payments per month into a dedicated account.
+Once you’ve accumulated enough in your dedicated account, the debt settlement organization gets in contact with your creditors and tries to negotiate settlements for you.
 Generally, these organizations can get your interest rate reduced (even to zero) and reduce your principal amount owed.

 Based on the amount you owe and the person you owe, your debts could be settled in a minimum of 24-48 months.

 Credimac has a unique approach to debt settlements.
 We don’t have a “one size fits all” approach.
 We take a deep look at your debt, your situation, and your goals to design a program tailored for you towards success.
 And, we don’t charge you any fees until the negotiation of your debt settlement is successful.